Data Act

 Scope

 The Data Act targets connected products within the Internet-of-things ecosystem, namely products capable of gathering, generating or collecting data communicated via various means.
-The key subjects of the acts are “data holders”, including natural or legal persons with the right or obligation to use and make available data (typically manufacturers of connected products and providers of related services).
+The key subjects of the act are “data holders”, including natural or legal persons with the right or obligation to use and make available data (typically manufacturers of connected products and providers of related services).

 Relevance